 Cheshire Fire and Rescue Service is overseen by Cheshire Fire Authority and led by our Service Leadership Team, with our Chief Fire Officer and Chief Executive at the helm.
 There are 11 members of the Service Leadership Team all of whom can be contacted by calling 01606 868700:

-Alex, our Chief Fire Officer and Chief Executive, is the Head of Paid Services and is responsible for leading and directing the strategic management of the Service.
-He is also responsible for ensuring the Service’s activities are carried out with maximum effectiveness and efficiency.
+Alex is responsible for leading and directing the strategic management of the Service.
+He works closely with the Chair of Cheshire Fire Authority and local and national strategic partners, and ensures the Service’s activities are carried out with maximum effectiveness and efficiency.

 Lee is responsible for the strategic and operational delivery of the Blue Light Collaboration with Cheshire Police, as well as service improvement, organisational performance and prevention and protection.
 He ensures that Service activity is aligned with the His Majesty’s Inspectorate of Constabularies and Fire and Rescue Services (HMICFRS) requirements.
 Lee deputises for the Chief Fire Officer and Chief Executive as necessary.
 He is also the senior sponsor for the Service’s Limitless women’s network.